AmirulAndalib/bootloader-unlock-wall-of-shame/brands/lg/README.md

 All LG watches on Android Wear/Wear OS use the [standard unlock procedure](../../misc/generic-unlock.md) via fastboot.

 ## Unofficial methods
-Aside from the generic unofficial methods for devices with MediaTek and Unisoc SoCs, some of their devices with Qualcomm SoCs have leaked [engineering bootloaders][SDM845 ENG Boot] available, for example the LG G7.
+Aside from the generic unofficial methods for devices with MediaTek and Unisoc SoCs and Devinfo (for some Qualcomm SoCs), some of their devices with Qualcomm SoCs have leaked [engineering bootloaders][SDM845 ENG Boot] available, for example the LG G7.

-There are also some bootloader exploits such as [CVE-2020-12753] ([PoC]) ([Working example]) that allow bootloader unlock as well.
+There are also some bootloader exploits such as [CVE-2020-12753] ([PoC]) ([Working example]) and [this][V30 bootloader unlock exploit] that allow bootloader unlock as well.

 ***